harrisonford/cpm/README.md

 ### Installing

-It's highly advised to make your own virtual environment with pip, you can followthe steps listed in their docs [here.](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)
+It's highly advised to make your own virtual environment with pip, you can follow the steps listed in their docs [here.](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)